netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 An attacker may craft a packet that appears to originate from the same IP/port, but is located in a different AS than an existing connection.
-If the server's SCION layer stores paths internally, and uses IP/port as key to look them up, then the new paths may replace the exisitng one and outgoing traffic is redirected to the new paths and destination.
+If the server's SCION layer stores paths internally, and uses IP/port as key to look them up, then the new paths may replace the existing one and outgoing traffic is redirected to the new paths and destination.

 Mitigation:

 - The QUIC(-MP) layer MUST trigger path validation if the network address changes, and must consider every attribute of the address, not just IP and port.
-- If a packet is rejected by the QUIC(-MP) layer, the SCION layer MUST NOT add it to any local state (including not replacing exisint state).
+- If a packet is rejected by the QUIC(-MP) layer, the SCION layer MUST NOT add it to any local state (including not replacing existing state).
   This can be achieved trivially by not having state in the SCION layer.

 ### Traffic Redirection over Different Path

-An attacker may craft a path with a network address that is identical to an existing valid client, but with a different path.
+An attacker may craft a path with a network address that is identical to an existing valid endpoint, but with a different path.

-The new route is invalid (contains loops or non-existent links) or may be broken (contains links that are broken or have high latency or drop rate).
+The new route may be invalid (contains loops or non-existent links) or faulty (contains links that are broken or have high latency or drop rate).

 The new route may also work fine, but violate the client's path policy or be used for traffic observation.